NickMcConnell/Beleriand/docs/hacking/compiling.rst

 Once the GDB server has been set up (and the host and port noted), the GDB client can be loaded with the executable information::

-        /path/to/devkitARM/bin/arm-none-eabi-gdb angband.elf
+        /path/to/devkitARM/bin/arm-none-eabi-gdb narsil.elf

-The ``angband.elf`` file is a byproduct from the build process, and it has to match the executable that is currently running in the emulator or on the device.
+The ``narsil.elf`` file is a byproduct from the build process, and it has to match the executable that is currently running in the emulator or on the device.
-It is always named ``angband.elf`` for the Nintendo 3DS, and it's always either ``angband.arm7.elf`` or ``angband.arm9.elf`` for the Nintendo DS, depending on which processor should be debugged (as the main game runs on the ARM9 core exclusively, this will almost always be the core that should be debugged).
+It is always named ``narsil.elf`` for the Nintendo 3DS, and it's always either ``narsil.arm7.elf`` or ``narsil.arm9.elf`` for the Nintendo DS, depending on which processor should be debugged (as the main game runs on the ARM9 core exclusively, this will almost always be the core that should be debugged).